FranciscoKloganB/package-starter/README.md

 ## Module Formats

-CJS, ESModules, and UMD module formats are supported.
+CJS, MJS, ESModules, and UMD module formats are supported.
 The appropriate paths are configured in `package.json`.
 Read more at [microbundle](https://github.com/developit/microbundle)

 ## Named Exports